The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Model Specification

 The time--invariant spatial weighting matrix $\sW_n = \{w_{ij}\}$ is a row--stochastic matrix such that

 where $\mathcal{N}_k$ is the set of nearest random variables $y_j$ to $y_i$ defined by $k$.
-In our case we set $k=11$.
-The reason why we use the above $k$--nearest neighbor approach is based on the fact that it guarantees the equivalence between the two spatial dynamic models defined before and after normalization of the weights.
+In our case we set $k=4$, which can be quite similar to the queen contiguity scheme for regular square lattice grids and several units with no more than 5 neighbours on average\footnote{See Section \ref{sec:robust} for robustness checks on the use of other weighting schemes.}.
+The reason why we use the above $k$--nearest neighbour approach is based on the fact that it guarantees the equivalence between the two spatial dynamic models defined before and after row--normalization of the weights.
+Moreover, $k=4$ is a reasonable choice looking at the spatial distribution of the cells and assuming that the direct strategic interaction effects among farmers are not highly relevant at greater distances.
 The set of nearest neighbours for each unit in space is defined through the Euclidean distances between pairs of centroids of the grid cells.